Frantic (film)

 Frantic is a 1988 American-French neo-noir mystery thriller film directed by Roman Polanski and starring Harrison Ford and Emmanuelle Seigner.
 Ennio Morricone composed the film score.

-Although the film was a box office bomb and failed to cover its budget, it garnered critical praise.
+Although a commercial failure, the film was a critical success, and has since gone on to become something of a cult classic, with Morricone's score being hailed as one of his best.

 Plot

 Dr. Richard Walker is a surgeon visiting Paris with his wife Sondra for a medical conference.
 At their hotel, she is unable to unlock her suitcase, and Walker determines that she picked up the wrong one at the airport.
-While Walker is taking a shower, Sondra receives a phone call that Walker can't hear and she mysteriously disappears from their hotel room.
+While Walker is taking a shower, Sondra receives a phone call that Walker can't hear, and she mysteriously disappears from their hotel room.